-Upon assignment of host family, the University will send you your host family's address, and links to the payment information and to your housing agreement.
+Upon assignment of host family, the University will send you your host family's address, links to the payment information and your housing agreement.
 In order to officially confirm your host-family assignment, you need to fill out your housing agreement.

 In order to confirm your reservation, you must make the semester payment in full by the date indicated on the housing notification sheet.
 If, for some reason, you are unable to make payment on time, contact the Office of Finance at firstname.lastname@example.org.
 If you have questions about your assignment, contact the SLU-Madrid housing coordinator at email@example.com.
 Prompt payment allows us to make housing assignments quickly and fairly.

 The academic calendar indicates the official housing move-in date for students living with host families arranged by the University.
 Students who arrive early must make their own arrangements for accommodation until the move-in date.
 Those who will be arriving late should inform the housing coordinator.